Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/TESTING.md

 These weren't 'bad' but give some usefull insights on what to improve upon.
 Mainly SEO would be one to look at since as an e-commerce store you want to rank high in searches.

 ### Contact testing

 To check wether everything works as intended during development I used a print statement to return a text to the terminal giving the message send by the user and set the BACKEND_MAIL to my email address and send myself a test mail from the deployed website.

 ![CONTACTTEST](readme/images/contacttest.jpg)

+### STRIPE

+For all tests using stripe I made use of the webhooks that are integrated in the payment platform.
+Whenever one of the webhooks fails I get send an email with the exact webhook that failed and why.
+I implemented this by progressing through the Boutique Ado project from Code Institute and by making use of the python documentation to understand it further.
+[StripeDocs](https://stripe.com/docs/webhooks)